It’s a Sunday night and I’m scrolling through Pintrest.

 If we find a compliment on the side of our coffee cup, followed by a phone number, we feel shocked and instantly go through our memory bank trying to locate who the person who wrote that was.

 What does this mean?
-We ask ourselves in shock.
+We ask ourselves, over and over again.

 Did did everyone in line get a number too?
 What gender were they?
 Are they attractive?
 Was it the barista or the server?